opendatasoft/ods-documentation/source/creating_content_with_studio/configuring_blocks/add-kpi.rst

 - Simple KPIs highlight a piece of information.
 For example, you can create a simple KPI to show the sum of inhabitants in the city in 2021.
 - Comparison KPIs compare two subsets of data or two populations.
 For example, you create a comparison KPI to show the evolution of bike users over time by comparing the number of bike users between 2020 and 2021.
 - Ratio KPIs gives the proportion of a population within a larger one.
-For example, you can create a ration KPI to know the percentage of women in the total population of your country.
+For example, you can create a ratio KPI to know the percentage of women in the total population of your country.

 We recommend that you follow some key principles to build clear KPIs: